ishanpranav/spotted/README.md

 ## Research topics

-### Minimum required research topics
+- (2 points) **Use a CSS framework.** I will use Bootstrap as the UI framework for the project.
+I will customize the styles using Sass.

-- (3 points) **Use build tools.** I will use Webpack to compile JSX for React.
+- (3 points) **Use build tools.** I will use Webpack to compile Sass to CSS.
-  Webpack compiles (or rather tanspiles) code from higher-level web languages to lower-level ones.
-Since React uses JSX, a JSX-to-ECMAScript compiler is required.
+  This is required in order to customize Bootstrap.
 - (2 points) **Integrate ESLint into your workflow.** I will integrate ESLint into the workflow using Webpack to automate linting.
 Since I am already using Webpack, I can add ESLint as a build step.
 This enforces code style throughout the development process.

-### Additional reseearch topics
+- (3 points) **Server-side JavaScript library: integrate user authentication.**

-- **Server-side JavaScript library.** I will use Passport for user authentication.
+  I will use Passport for user authentication.
+Registered users should be able to sign in with Google.

 ## Initial prototype